DavidJCobb/gcc-plugin-bitpack/plugins/gcc-wrapper-redesign/docs/gcc_wrappers/README.md

 There are three basic categories for these wrappers.

-* **Reference-like** wrappers will wrap a single `tree`, which is guaranteed not to be `NULL_TREE` unless the wrapper has been left in a moved-from state.
+* **General wrappers** will wrap a single `tree`, which is guaranteed not to be `NULL_TREE` unless the wrapper has been left in a moved-from state.
 The base class for all such wrappers is `node`, with subclasses for specific wrapper types (e.g. `attribute`, `decl::variable`, `type::floating_point`).
-Reference-like wrappers can be rebound, similarly to `std::reference_wrapper` (i.e. copy-assignment and copy-construction affects the wrapper, not the underlying `tree`).

-  Aside from copying or rebinding to another reference, a new reference-like wrapper can only be instantiated through three means:
+  Aside from copying or rebinding to another wrapper, a new general wrapper can only be instantiated through three means:
-  * Dereferencing a pointer-like wrapper.
+  * Dereferencing an optional wrapper.
   * Calling <code><var>wrapper_type</var>.wrap</code> passing a raw `tree`.
 We will `assert` that the tree is non-null and of the correct type for the chosen wrapper.
-  * Reference-like wrapper types that have non-copy constructors will create new `tree`s of the wrapped type when those constructors are used.
+  * Using non-copy constructors, when available, to create new `tree`s of the wrapped type.
-* **Pointer-like** wrappers will wrap a single `tree`, which may be `NULL_TREE`.
-These wrappers dereference to reference-like wrappers.
-We define a pointer-like wrapper for each reference-like wrapper following the naming convention <code><var>basename</var>_ptr</code> (e.g. `node` and `node_ptr`; `decl::field` and `decl::field_ptr`; `type::pointer` and `type::pointer_ptr`).
+* **Optional wrappers** will wrap a single `tree`, which may be `NULL_TREE`.
+These wrappers dereference to reference-like wrappers with an interface similar to `std::optional`.
+We define an optional wrapper for each reference-like wrapper following the naming convention <code>optional_<var>basename</var></code> (e.g. `node` and `optional_node`; `decl::field` and `decl::optional_field`; `type::pointer` and `type::optional_pointer`).

-  Pointer-like wrappers can be constructed from one another, from a reference-like wrapper, or from a bare `tree`.
-You can quickly unwrap a pointer-like wrapper by calling `unwrap` on it.
+  Optional wrappers can be constructed from one another, from a general wrapper, or from a bare `tree`.
-* **View-like** wrappers are a special case offered for chains (`chain`) and lists (`list`).
+* **View-like wrappers** are a special case offered for attribute lists (`attribute_list`) and chains (`chain`).
-  * The `chain` view exists separately from reference and pointer wrappers because tree nodes of (more or less) any type can also be chains or links therein; "chain-ness" is orthogonal to the node type and doesn't fit within the `node` wrapper type hierarchy.
+  * The `chain` wrapper is a view because tree nodes of (more or less) any type can also be chains or links therein; "chain-ness" is orthogonal to the node type and doesn't fit within the `node` wrapper type hierarchy.
-  * The `list` view is a mistake, conceptually, and I should turn it into a pair of reference-like and pointer-like wrappers.
+  * The `attribute_list` wrapper is a view because access to attributes is more ergonomic this way.
+I reserve the right to wrap the attribute-owning `DECL` or `TYPE` directly in the future, but for now, `attribute_list` wraps the list head, and having to distinguish between `attribute_list` and `optional_attribute_list` is clumsy given the interface that we offer for attribute lists.

 ## Class hierarchy